allanRoberto/caferacerpneus/wordpress/wp-content/plugins/fg-magento-to-woocommerce/README.txt

 * migrates the product attributes
 * migrates the product variations
+* migrates the grouped products
 * migrates the users
 * migrates the customers
 * authenticate the users and the customers in WordPress with their Magento passwords
 * migrates the orders
 * migrates the SEO meta data
+* multistores: Option to choose which store to import
+* update the already imported products stocks and orders

 The Premium version can be purchased on: http://www.fredericgilles.net/fg-magento-to-woocommerce/